Ivan-Krul/GraphEditor/README.md

         lstf - list loadedd functions
         call - call a function, which execute all from argument list reff - refresh functions from .func
+        remf - remove a function
+        seef - output the function body
         newv - create a variable
         remv - remove the variable
         lstv - list all variables